jmaran19/jmaran19.github.io/admin.md

     Decompress the tarball into the appropriate directory, for example **/var/www/owncloud/**.

-3. Set your webserver user to be the owner of your **owncloud** directory.
+3. Set your web server user to be the owner of your **owncloud** directory.

     For example: